janwilmake/browsable-object/README.md

 Forked from [@outerbase/browsable-durable-object](https://github.com/outerbase/browsable-durable-object) to add some functionality

-A decorator, inheritance mechanism, and handler for making Cloudflare Durable Objects browsable and queryable via SQL, with support for read-only validation.
+A decorator, inheritance mechanism, and handler for making Cloudflare Durable Objects browsable and queryable via SQL, with support for custom query validation.

 ## Installation